pesser/edflow/README.md

-# EDFlow - Evaluation Driven workFlow
+# edflow

-A small framework for training and evaluating tensorflow models by Mimo Tilbich.
+A framework independent engine for training and evaluating in batches.

 ## Table of Contents
 1. [Setup](#Setup)